Kodak S-1 versus Panasonic GX85

 Both the S-1 and the GX85 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The GX85 replaced the earlier Panasonic GX7, while the S-1 does not have a direct predecessor.

 So what is the bottom line?
-Is there a clear favorite between the Kodak S-1 and the Kodak S-1?
+Is there a clear favorite between the Kodak S-1 and the Panasonic GX85?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Kodak PIXPRO S-1: